White Sox, Robert agree to $50 million, 6-year contract

-“I risked everything when I left Cuba to pursue this dream, and now I know the whole process and all my sacrifices will be rewarded,” Robert said in a statement.
-“My next step is to keep working as hard as ever, but now with more dedication and desire to help my team achieve our ultimate goal of winning championships.”
+Robert said through an interpreter he is “100% convinced” he will start the season in the majors and is relieved he won’t have to worry about beginning the year in the minors.

+“I’m going to do my best to help this team win multiple championships,” he said.
+“And I know that we’re going to be able to do that because we have some very good, talented players.”

 Robert combined to hit .328 with 32 home runs, 92 RBIs, 108 runs and 36 stolen bases last season at Class A, Double-A and Triple-A. He was the first minor leaguer since Joc Pederson in 2014 with at least 30 homers and 30 steals and the first White Sox prospect to do it since at least 1988.
-Robert ranked among the minor league leaders in total bases (tied for second), hits (fourth), extra-base hits (fourth) runs (fifth) and triples (tied for sixth).
+Robert ranked among the minor league leaders in hits (fourth), extra-base hits (fourth), runs (fifth) and triples (tied for sixth).

 Robert has hit .312 over three minor league seasons.
-Chicago signed him as an international free agent on May 27, 2017.
+Chicago signed him as an international free agent on May 27, 2017 for a $26 million signing bonus — the White Sox incurred a tax of $25,243,200 to complete the deal.

-“Luis is a hugely talented player who showed his unique set of impressive skills last season and who we believe will be making an impact at the Major League level during the 2020 season,” general manager Rick Hahn said.
-“As he showed at three levels in 2019, Luis has the ability to impact a game dramatically with his bat, his speed, his glove and his arm.
-We see him as a very important part of a talented core of position players who we anticipate will be competing together with the White Sox for many seasons to come.”

 The deal is just the latest big money move by a team hoping to challenge in the AL Central after seven straight losing seasons.
 The White Sox have added catcher Yasmani Grandal ($73 million, four years), slugger Edwin Encarnación ($12 million, one year) and pitchers Dallas Keuchel ($55.5 million, three years) and Gio Gonzalez ($5 million, one year).
 They also brought back slugger Jose Abreu on a $50 million, three-year deal and acquired outfielder Nomar Mazara from the Texas Rangers.

-Robert figures to join a young core of hitters in the majors that includes Yoan Moncada, Tim Anderson and Eloy Jimenez.
-Keuchel and Gonzalez will join a rotation led by All-Star Lucas Giolito that also includes Reynaldo Lopez and Dylan Cease.
+Robert figures to join a young core of hitters in the majors that includes Yoan Moncada, Tim Anderson and Jiménez.
+Keuchel and Gonzalez will join a rotation led by All-Star Lucas Giolito that also features Reynaldo Lopez and Dylan Cease.
 Promising young right-hander Michael Kopech is also expected to return following Tommy John surgery.

+“If people want to get excited about this, if people want to have high expectations and high hopes, that’s fantastic,” Hahn said.
+“I think all we can do is be transparent about this process and what we’re trying to do.
+We were clear at the end of the season that thanks to the progress some of our young guys made as well as the flexibility we enjoyed from a payroll standpoint that we felt it was going to be time to move to that next stage.”

 The White Sox also designated right-handed pitcher Tayron Guerrero for assignment.